cosmos/cosmos-sdk/x/authz/spec/03_messages.md

 +++ https://github.com/cosmos/cosmos-sdk/blob/v0.43.0-beta1/proto/cosmos/authz/v1beta1/tx.proto#L32-L37

-The message handling should to fail if:
+The message handling should fail if:

 - both granter and grantee have the same address.
 - provided `Expiration` time is less than current unix timestamp.